 - No smoking is permitted either in school buildings or anywhere on the school site.

-- Conduct and Staffing – if a hirer is employing casual labour, they must be over 16 and all employment regulations must be met.
+- Conduct and Staffing – if a hirer is employing casual labor, they must be over 16 and all employment regulations must be met.

 - The wearing of any footwear, which may cause damage to any of the school floor surfaces, is not permitted.
 (See Appendix 1)